Thank you for subscribing

 5. Detox your bins and garbage disposal

-Lemon is your best friend when it comes to dispersing nasty odours.
-Cut one up and throw a few small slices down your garbage disposal, followed by cold water.
-The disposal blades will cut through the lemon, releasing a fresh citrus smell while the citric acid kills bacteria and softens hard waste.
+Lemon is your best friend when it comes to getting rid of nasty odours.
+If you have a garbage disposal, cut a lemon up and throw a few small slices down the disposal, followed by cold water.
+The blades will cut through the lemon, releasing a fresh citrus smell while the citric acid kills bacteria and softens hard waste.

-Deep clean your empty kitchen bin once a week by pouring in hot, soapy water and leaving it for an hour.
+Deep clean your empty kitchen bin once a week by filling it with hot, soapy water and leaving it for an hour.
 After rinsing, use fresh soapy water and a scouring pad to scrub the interior.

-To neutralise any remaining odours, sprinkle bicarb soda into the bin and leave it to get some air for an hour or two.
+To neutralise any remaining odours, sprinkle bicarb soda into the bin and leave for an hour or two.
 You can also put natural deodorisers like bicarb soda, vinegar, lemon or coffee grounds in bins and rubbish bags to help soak up odours.